mhoelzer/backend-tdd-assessment/README.md

 - Commonly used [string methods](https://docs.python.org/2/library/stdtypes.html#string-methods)

 ## Getting Started
 TDD *starts* with setting up a test harness, and writing the tests FIRST, before writing application code.
 Think of the test cases that you will need for the `echo` application that you will build.
 For a small project like this, it's sufficient to have a single test case named `test_echo.py`.
-In the beginning, all tests should fail (of course, because you haven't written anything!)
+In the beginning, all tests should fail (of course, because you haven't written anything!).
 However, you are proving out the basic execution paths and setup of your program.
 Pay special attention to the name of the test module: `test_echo.py`.
 When writing test modules, start each module filename with the prefix `test*`.
 Many testing frameworks are set up to *auto-discover* test modules that adhere to this naming convention.
 Auto-discovery is important-- in a continuous integration environment, your tests will be discovered an run when you attempt to push changes to the repo.
 Some CI/CD pipelines will not allow you to push changes to the repo, if they cannot auto-discover and run your tests.
 Finally, your application code will reside in the `echo.py` file.

 When done, you should have a project directory that looks something like this: